Gretchen Whitmer: Education

-Whitmer has said she would like to phase in full-day universal pre-k for 4-year-olds in Michigan.
-She would eliminate Michigan's current 3rd grade "read-or-flunk" policy, which she has said penalizes students the education system has failed, and would instead work to improve their reading skills.
+Whitmer has said she would like to phase in full-day universal pre-kindergarten for 4-year-olds in Michigan.
+She eliminated Michigan's third-grade "read-or-flunk" policy, which she says penalizes students the education system has failed; she wants to work to improve their reading skills.
 She proposes that all high school students be offered two years of debt-free higher education, either college or post-secondary training for skilled trades.